 Below are a number of steps you can take to adequately disclose any substantially prejudicial terms:

-- you should give your customers an opportunity to read and comprehend any substantially prejudicial terms.
+- You should give your customers an opportunity to read and comprehend any substantially prejudicial terms.
 They should be able to clarify their meaning and impact before entering into the contract.
-You should not slip the disclosures in subtly where the consumer will not have a chance to read them.
+You should not slip the disclosures in subtly so that the consumer will not have a chance to read them.

 There are substantial penalties if you do not comply with these new laws.
 Penalties include: